-Heat pumps are most popular in southern U.S. regions where winters are mild and the summers are hot.
+Heat pumps are most popular in southern regions where winters are mild and the summers are hot.
 Areas of the country subjected to prolonged winters and subfreezing temperatures are not ideal for this type of system.

-How a Heat Pump works
+Parts of a Heat Pump

 - Reversing Valve